Hiking The Maquinita Canyon

 Route 6: 4 miles (6.4 km)

-Overall, Maquinita Canyon is the 19th most popular hiking trail of all 39 hikes in New Mexico.
+Overall, Maquinita Canyon is the 20th most popular hiking trail of all 39 hikes in New Mexico.
+Several of the better hiking trails are nearby Maquinita Canyon including Agua Piedra Trail, Alamitos Trail, Devisadero Loop Trail, Cordova Trail and Amole Trail System.